tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/add_user_to_role.html' target='_blank'>Quick Base Documentation</a>

+Use API_AddUserToRole to assign a user to a role in your Quick Base application.

+You assign a user to a role using API_AddUserToRole.
+After you assign the role, you can use API_SendInvitation to invite the user to the application.

+You can invoke this call on a single user several times, applying a different role each time, if you want give the user more than one role.
+Giving a user more than one role allows the user to sign in to the same Quick Base application with different roles.
+(Note that if you try to assign a role the user already has, you'll see an error message.)

+Quick Base supplies standard default roles for each application: viewer, participant, and administrator.
+You can change these and even create custom roles for your applications.
+You can find out which roles are being used for a particular application using the API_GetRoleInfo call.

+Note: You can also assign roles to users when you provision users.
+See API_ProvisionUser for more information.

+To assign roles to users using the Quick Base API or UI, you must have either Basic Access with Sharing access or Full Administration access to the application.
+Note that, if you have Basic Access with Sharing permissions, you cannot add a user to a role that has Full Administration permissions.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------